SUNY ESF

 Agroecological Restoration

-RSC faculty are working to promote sustainable and novel food systems through restoration.
+The RSC is working to promote sustainable and novel food systems through restoration.
 Agriculture is a major impact on global ecosystems and because critical systems of energy, water, soils, land use, and transportation intersect through food systems, it is one of the most strategic points for developing integrative approaches to restoration of cultural-ecological systems.

 Syracuse Urban Food Forest Project